The Importance of a Driver’s License

 Renewing and Replacing Your New York Driver’s License

-How to renew your driver’s license in NY
+How to renew your driver’s License in NY

 You will also need a credit or debit card to pay the renewal fee.
-If you prefer to renew your license in person, visit any New York State Department of Motor Vehicles (DMV) office.
+If you prefer to renew your License in person, visit any New York State Department of Motor Vehicles (DMV) office.

-What to do if you lose your NY driver’s license
+What to do if you lose your NY driver’s License

-Firstly, report that your ID is lost or stolen by visiting any DMV office with proper identification and proof of address such as utility bills or lease agreements showing where you reside.
+Firstly, report that your ID is lost or stolen by visiting any DMV office with proper identification and proof of address, such as utility bills or lease agreements showing where you reside.

 Once there, fill out form MV-44 and pay the appropriate fee for a duplicate ID card.
-If someone else finds and returns your lost ID card after obtaining a replacement, simply destroy the returned one or return it back to any DMV location near you.
+If someone else finds and returns your lost ID card after obtaining a replacement, destroy the returned one or return it to any DMV location near you.

-How to replace your lost or stolen New York driver’s license
+How to replace your lost or stolen New York driver’s License

 New York State Point System and Driving Record